gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated-store.md

 A Schema & Properties are not required if `parentSchemaId`/`parentPropertiesId` are instead used to retrieve this information from a Graph Library.

-You can limit user access when adding sub-graphs, see [Limiting Access](#limit-access-with-authentication).
+You can limit user access when adding sub-graphs, see [Restricting Graph Access](#restricting-graph-access).
 User specified store properties are allowed by default, but this can be disallowed if desired, see [limit custom properties](#limit-custom-properties).

 ```json title="AddGraph Operation"